isomerpages/psd-goc/_why-plan/Protect Your Loved Ones.md

 <h3>Take action today with any of the four tools below:</h3>
 <h4><strong>Advance Care Plan (ACP)</strong></h4>
 <p><strong>How It Protects Loved Ones: </strong>Gives clarity to your loved
-ones on your healthcare preferences, reducing the guilt they experience from making medical decisions on your behalf.
+ones on your healthcare preferences, reducing the stress they experience from making medical decisions on your behalf.
-<br><strong>Purpose:</strong> Documents your values and future healthcare preferences
+<br><strong>Purpose:</strong> Documents your future healthcare preferences
 in case of mental incapacity.
 <br><strong>What you need:</strong>
 </p>